Code-the-Dream-School/python-200/lessons/03_ML_classification/classifier_evaluation.md

 And sometimes the most helpful tool is the simplest one: the confusion matrix.
 It lays out every type of outcome in a single table -- true positives, false positives, false negatives, and true negatives -- so you can literally see where your classifier is succeeding and where it is failing.
 When in doubt, start with the confusion matrix, and let precision, recall, F1, and accuracy help you interpret what you see.

-# Key Takeaways
+## Key Takeaways

-- A Covid test is a simple, real-life classifier.
-- It produces the same types of mistakes all classifiers can make.
-- The confusion matrix is the foundation of all classifier evaluation.
+We used a Covid test as our example because it is a simple, real-life classifier and makes the same types of mistakes all classifiers can make.
+The confusion matrix is the foundation of all classifier evaluation, and all metrics can be derived from it:

 - Accuracy alone is not enough.
 - Precision measures false positives (false alarms like the boy who cries wolf).
 - Recall measures misses (false negatives).
-- Machine learning models use *these exact same metrics*.
+- F1 is a combination of precision and recall.

-Scikit-learn returns these same metrics, both for individual categories, and in aggretate, combined across categories.
+Scikit-learn returns these same metrics, both for individual categories, and averaged across categories.

+We have been through a lot of discussion of how to evaluate classifiers.
+Hopefully you feel like you can go forward and determine if a classifier is "good" or not using the above metrics.